 “When you get near the natural nail, stop using the 100 grit filer," says Alice.
 "Switch to a 240 grit file, or a glass file, as these will be gentler on the natural nail bed.”
 Using a wooden orange stick, “push your cuticles back.”

 Take your buffer and gently buff the nail plate to a smooth finish before working a nourishing hand cream and cuticle oil into the skin.
-“Regularly applying a nail treatment will help to strengthen the nails while cuticle oil will keep them hydrated,” Alice explains.
+“Regularly applying a nail treatment will help to strengthen the nails while cuticle oil will keep them hydrated,” says Alice.

 What NOT to do when removing acrylic nails from home